-‘Floating Ghost City’ Over China Sparks Fears Of Parallel Universe Intrusion Through Inter-dimensional Portal [Video]
+‘Floating Ghost City’ Over China Sparks Fears Of Parallel Universe Intrusion Through Interdimensional Portal [Video]

 Radiation fog dissipates after sunrise, experts said.

 This is not the first time that a “floating ghostly city” has been seen over a large urban center in China.
-Thousands reported seeing a ghostly city floating over the city of Foshan in the Guangdong province of China in October 2015.
+Thousands reported seeing a ghostly city floating over the city of Foshan in the Guangdong province of China in October of 2015.
 Hundreds of residents of Jiangxi also reported seeing a similar ghostly alien city floating over the city a few days after the incident in Foshan.

-[Featured image by Asmus Koefoed/Shutterstock]
+[Featured Image by Asmus Koefoed/Shutterstock]